cowprotocol/cowswap/src/custom/pages/PrivacyPolicy/PrivacyPolicy.md

 		2. a record of your interactions
 		3. For further information and the applicable data protection provisions of the Graph please visit [https://thegraph.com/privacy/](https://thegraph.com/privacy/)

  * #### MetaMask

-	In order to interact with GP Swap, you will have to connect your wallet through the web3 wallet provider MetaMask.
+	In order to interact with GP Swap, you will have to connect your wallet through the web3 wallet provider MetaMask or WalletConnect (see below).
 When connecting with MetaMask, they may collect Personal Data.
 This may include:
 	* Network information regarding transactions;
 	* first wallet address created through the MetaMask plugin;
 	* highest browser permissions could lead to procurements of more personal information
 	* interaction with the site is also documented via a MetaMask Google Analytics account, and that information is processed by Google.
 	* For further information and the applicable data protection provisions of MetaMask please visit [https://metamask.io/privacy.html](https://metamask.io/privacy.html).

  * #### Google Analytics

 	In order to measure the traffic of the GP Swap, we use Google Analytics.
 Through this tool we will be collecting the following data:
 	1. IP address